 - Please include, on the first separate page of your submission, a cover letter which lists the titles of the poems in your submission, the number of poems in your submission, your name, your postal address, and your email address.
 Please do not provide any additional information about your work or biographical history.
 Entries must be sent in the following formats only: .pdf, .doc, .docx.

-- There is a £12 entry fee (£20 with an issue of The White Review, £54.99 with a four-issue subscription).
+- There is a £12 entry fee (£20 with an issue of The White Review.)
 All proceeds go to The White Review (Charity Number: 1148690), which ‘specialises in the publication of artistically or educationally meritorious works of new or emerging artists and writers’, and will help to ensure the future viability of the Poet’s Prize and the organisation’s other activities (print and online publishing, public events).

 - Entrants must pay the entry fee of £12 (or £20 with an issue of The White Review) in order to be eligible, except for low-income entrants.